 “Always treat everyone with respect regardless of age, race and title — and never lick your butter knife!”
 Appleton said.
 “I ended up finding the right candidate four weeks later — but with much more gray hair than I started with.”

 4. The Potty-Mouthed Pingpong Player

-“As an internal recruiter, I have worked for a few companies that had pingpong tables, and often invited prospective candidates to play before their interviews,” Appleton said.
-“One candidate in particular was hyperaggressive and became so involved, he cursed numerous times at himself.
-Unfortunately, the hiring manager walked by and noticed his lack of professionalism, and cancelled the on-site interview.”
+“As an internal recruiter, I have worked for a few companies that had ping pong tables, and often invited prospective candidates to play before their interviews,” Appleton said.
+“One candidate, in particular, was hyper-aggressive and became so involved, he cursed numerous times at himself.
+Unfortunately, the hiring manager walked by and noticed his lack of professionalism, and canceled the on-site interview.”

 “The use of curse words can be viewed as negative, aggressive, offensive and unprofessional,” Appleton said.
 “I often get asked by candidates why they weren’t selected — this just might be one of the reasons.”